apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

     print(conn.test_connection())

-  .. warning:: When using airflow CLI there might be a need to add ``@`` when:
+  .. warning:: When using the Airflow CLI, a ``@`` may need to be added when:

     - login
-    - password,
+    - password
     - host
     - port